 Nine.
 Some situations require a letter from a lawyer.
-You can get a letter written for a modest amount—usually a $100 or so for just the letter and bare-bones advice about how to use the letter.
+You can get a letter written for a modest amount for just the letter and bare-bones advice about how to use the letter.
 I subscribe to a legal service—Pre-Paid Legal—which provides this service for a monthly fee.

 Generally, when I need to complain, I start with a phone call, observing the principles listed above—providing the other party a reason to help me, giving the other party wiggle room, sounding reasonable but firm, etc.

 But I have found that knowing how to write a business letter of complaint is one of the most important business skills I have ever acquired.
-The letter takes the complaint to a higher level.
+The letter, because it is a letter, takes the complaint to a higher level.
 I rarely fail when I follow the complaint checklist.

 If you want a quotation book you can trust, there’s not a single spurious quote in—